ALVARO LA PARRA-PEREZ

 ABOUT

-His fields of interest are economic history, political economy and institutional economics.
+His fields of interest are economic history, political economy, and institutional economics.
 His research focuses on the interaction of politics and economics.
-Currently, he is studying how elites' professional and economic incentives affected development and the stability of institutional arrangements in developing countries through history.
-Specifically, he works on political violence and elites during the Second Spanish Republic (1931-1939).

-He teaches Economic History of the United States, Principles of Microeconomics, and Intermediate Microeconomic Theory at WSUA.
+He teaches or has taught courses on the Economic History of the United States, Principles of Microeconomics, Economics as a Social Science, Intermediate Microeconomic Theory, and History of Economic Thought.
 Previously, he also taught American Economic History before the Civil War and Economic History and Modern Development at the University of Maryland.
-He is also interested in developing courses on the political economy, European economic history, and history of economic thought.

 EDUCATION